-Mr. Buschmann, bee colonies on the roof of the Dynamowerk in Siemensstadt: How did it come about?
+Mr. Buschmann, how did you come up with the idea of putting bee colonies on the roof of the Dynamowerk at Siemensstadt?

-Do the bees here in Siemensstadt have enough to collect to make honey?
+Do the bees here at Siemensstadt have access to enough pollen to collect to make honey?

 More about that topic you find here: